-If you remain dissatisfied following the final response from the practice, then you can request a review of your complaint, known as Stage 2, by writing to:
+If you remain dissatisfied following the final stage 1 response, then you can request a review of your complaint, known as Stage 2 by writing to:

 The IDF Complaint Resolution Procedure will consider your complaint and may undertake a review of the documentation, any correspondence, and the handling of the complaint at Stage 1.

 The Chairman of the IDF Complaint Resolution Procedure Committee will write to you according to the IDF procedures and in any event within twenty days to either confirm the outcome at Stage 1 or to offer an alternative resolution.

 At this time, the IDF will advise you of your right to take the matter further to Independent Adjudication known as ISCAS and Stage 3 in these procedures.